Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Methods

-\paragraph{Cycling protocol} The cylindrical LGM50 cell used in this work has a nominal capacity of 5 Ah with a lower voltage cut-off of 2.5 V and an upper voltage cut-off of 4.2 V. The ambient temperature is assumed to be constant at 25 \textcelsius.
-The cell is charged with a 1C constant current-constant voltage (CC-CV) charging to 4.2 V and a current cut-off of C/100 (50 mA) followed by a rest for 5 min.
-The cell is subsequently discharged at 1C to 2.5 V with a current cut-off of C/100 (50 mA) and then at rest for 5 min.
+\paragraph{Cycling protocol} The cells used in this work have a nominal capacity of 5 Ah with a lower voltage cut-off of 2.5 V and an upper voltage cut-off of 4.2 V. The ambient temperature is assumed to be constant at 25$^{\circ}$C. The cells are charged with a 1C constant current-constant voltage (CC-CV) charging to 4.2 V and a current cut-off of C/100 (50 mA) followed by a rest for 5 minutes.
+The cells are subsequently discharged at 1C to 2.5 V with a current cut-off of C/100 (50 mA) and then at rest for 5 minutes.
 The simulation is set to terminate if either 1200 cycles or 80\% of the initial nominal capacity is reached.
 The discharge capacity is measured by integrating discharge current over time from 100\% SoC to the cut-off voltage.